Mapleton, Brooklyn: Education

 The Mapleton School (PS 48) is located at 18th Avenue and 60th Street and serves kindergarten through fifth grade.
 Mapleton also contains the Franklin Delano Roosevelt High School, located at 20th Avenue and 59th Street.

 The Brooklyn Public Library (BPL) has two branches in Mapleton.
 The Ryder branch is located at 5902 23rd Avenue, between 59th and 60th Streets.
 Opened in April 1970 and designed by Arthur Witthoefft, the Ryder branch has one of the BPL's busiest circulating collections.
-The Mapleton branch is located at 1702 60th Street, near 17th Avenue.
+The Mapleton branch is located at 1702 60th Street, on the corner of 17th Avenue and 60th Street.
 Founded in the 1930s, the Mapleton branch moved to its present building in 1955.

 Points of interest

 Mapleton contains Washington Cemetery, the largest inhabited Jewish cemetery in New York.
 Many Orthodox Jews are buried there, as are many prominent people.
 The cemetery is located on Bay Parkway and stretches from 59th Street to East 3rd Street.

 Mapleton contains the 6.38 acre Gravesend Park, located on 18th Avenue between 56th and 57th Streets.
 The park was created in 1917 and was named after the nearby neighborhood of Gravesend.
 It contains two baseball fields, two basketball courts, fitness equipment, four handball courts, and four playgrounds.
 Gravesend Park was renovated in 2016 for $7.25 million.
 Properties in the neighborhood that were too small to develop, such as Dahill Triangle, have also been designated as parks.

 The neighborhood also contained a park named Mapleton Park (also known as Mapleton Oval) at 62nd Street and 20th Avenue, which was completed in 1916.
 The field lasted through at least 1920 and was the home of the Mapleton Park Nine baseball team.
 The oval may have been named after an old neighborhood name for the area.
 Today, the legacy of the name Mapleton Park exists in a local synagogue, the Young Israel of Mapleton Park, near 65th Street and Bay Parkway (22nd Avenue).

 Maple Lanes, a 48-lane bowling alley, was formerly located at 16th Avenue and 60th Street.
 It opened in 1960 and was sold in 2012 to a developer, who planned to demolish the bowling alley to construct condominiums and a synagogue.
 At the time of its closing, Maple Lanes was one of the few remaining bowling alleys in Brooklyn.